gitlabform/gitlabform/CONTRIBUTING.md

 pip install -e .[test]
 ```

-3. Run `py.test --ignore gitlabform/test` to run all tests except the acceptance tests (see below).
+3. Run `pytest tests/unit` to run all the unit tests.

 #### Running acceptance tests locally or on own GitLab instance